-Disclosure Quantity Units No. of substantiated complaints on customer N/A # privacy No. of complaints addressed N/A # No. of customers, users and account holders N/A # whose information is used for secondary purposes
+Disclosure Quantity Units No. of substantiated complaints on customer privacy 0 count No. of complaints addressed 0 count No. of customers, users and account holders whose information is used for secondary purposes 0 count

 ^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.